Eyescale/Consensus/Release/Version-2.0/README.txt

        Note the possibility to use %% as EENO source when it is explicitely mentioned - the underlying "connection" remaining un-activable.

-    5. Signal event occurrences

-       B% Version-2.0 allows the following alternative syntax to be used

-		on signal~
-		on signal~ < src	// EENO

-       to test signal events - which are release events associated with CNDB base entities.
-See example usage in

-		Examples/1_Schematize/yak.new
-		Examples/3_TM.multi/TM-head_cell.story